keu/docs/astro/ci-cd-templates/github-actions.md

 ## DAG-based templates

-The following templates are examples of how to implement DAG-based deploys in GitHub Actions.
-They use the [Deploy Actions](https://github.com/astronomer/deploy-action) `dag-deploy-enabled` option to implement a DAG-based deploy workflow.
+The following templates show how to configure DAG-based deploys in GitHub Actions.
+They use the [Deploy action](https://github.com/astronomer/deploy-action) `dag-deploy-enabled` option to implement a DAG-based deploy workflow.

 <Tabs
     defaultValue="standard"